The Dark Tale of John S. Williams, Part I

 Knowing that this was would be under local jurisdiction, the Feds realized that they could not really get involved so they enlisted the aid of Hugh Dorsey, Georgia ’s governor at the time.
 Dorsey, some suspect, was looking to rehab his legacy after the Leo Frank debacle (Dorsey served as that trial’s chief prosecutor in what is widely believed to be one of the worst travesties of justice in Georgia’s history).
 With Dorsey and the State of Georgia involved and the Feds working in the background, a case seemed possible if the local authorities were on board.
 They were.
 The Newton Co.
 Sheriff and the local D.A. were up for the challenge.
 The final piece of the puzzle was getting Clyde Manning’s testimony.
 From there, it all came together and combined with the arrogance and lack of urgency on the part of Williams and his defense team, a very good case was made in court.

 On April 9th, 1921, at the courthouse in Covington and with journalists from as far away as New York watching, the jury comprised of twelve white men returned a verdict—Guilty!
-It was a huge surprise for just about everybody as it is widely believed that John S. Williams was the first white man convicted of murdering a black in the Deep South since Reconstruction.
+It was a huge surprise for just about everybody as it was widely believed that John S. Williams was the first white man convicted of murdering a black in the Deep South since Reconstruction.
 He was sentenced to life in prison.
 About a month later, Manning received the same verdict and punishment for his role although it seemed he had no choice in his involvement if he had wanted to stay alive.

 Manning would die in prison about six years later from Tuberculosis.
 Williams would die a few years after that after being crushed by a truck.
 It is believed that this awful event did have one silver lining—it started to bring an end to the awful practice of peonage and would pave the way for more reform down the road.